acemod/ACE3/wiki/development/coding-guidelines.md

 All Global Variables are defined in the `XEH_preInit.sqf` file of the component they will be used in with an initial default value.

 Exceptions:
-- Dynamically generated global variables
+- Dynamically generated global variables.
-- Variables that do not origin from he ACE project, such as BI global variables or third party such as CBA
+- Variables that do not origin from the ACE3 project, such as BI global variables or third party such as CBA.

 ## 5. Code Style